How Should Cycling Shoes Fit?

 How do you put cleats onto cycling shoes?

 Attaching cleats to cycling shoes is a simple task.
 Cleats are usually supplied with suitable bolts.
 In the majority of cases an allen key or screwdriver, the size of which will be dependent on the brand of cleat, will be required to attach the cleats to the sole of your cycling shoes.
 Should you be looking at putting mountain bike pedal cleats onto your shoes, you may need to attach the cleat to an inner plate that sits within the shoe.
-Road cycling cleats on the other hand typically attach directly to the shoe's sole.
-In most cases, the cleats are supplied with all the hardware you need to seure fitment.
+Road cycling cleats on the other hand typically attach directly to the shoe’s sole.
+In most cases, the cleats are supplied with all the hardware you need to secure fitment.

 When attaching cleats for the first time to a pair of shoes, determining where exactly to place the cleats will require a bit of thought.
 As a rough guide, many people opt to position the cleat under the ball of the foot but we would recommend looking at a wide range of approaches and if you really want to dial in the perfect position, consult a bike fitter who can determine the most effective location for the cleats.